centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-listing-order.gif)

+### View by host or by service

+Use the **Display view** buttons above the list of resources to define how the list will be displayed.

+- **All**: This is the classic Resources Status view, with all resources gathered in the same view (hosts, services, metaservices, Anomaly Detection services)
+- **View by host**: Displays all hosts.
+By default, for each host, a summary of the status of all services is displayed in the **Services** column.
+Click the arrow to the left of the services to expand the zone and display all the services attached to this host.
+Meta services are not included in this view.
+- **View by service**: Lists all the services, and shows the host they are attached to in the **Host** column.
+The list includes metaservices and Anomaly Detection services.

 ### Compact or extended view

 You can display the view in the mode that suits you best by changing the visual presentation of lines in tables.